 - (a) The board shall keep written or recorded minutes of all meetings.
 Unless otherwise required by law, neither a full transcript nor a recording of the meeting is required, but the minutes shall give a true reflection of the matters discussed at the meeting and the views of the participants.
-Written minutes shall include, but need not be limited to: - (1) The date, time and place of the meeting; - (2) The members of the board recorded as either present or absent; - (3) The substance of all matters proposed, discussed, or decided; and a record, by individual member, of any votes taken; and - (4) Any other information that any member of the board requests be included or reflected in the minutes. - (b) The minutes shall be made available to the public by posting on the board's website or, if the board does not have a website, on an appropriate state or county website within forty days after the meeting except where such disclosure would be inconsistent with section 92-5; provided that minutes of executive meetings may be withheld so long as their publication would defeat the lawful purpose of the executive meeting, but no longer.
+Before the removal of a recording that was maintained on a board's website pursuant to section 92-3.7(b)(6), the board shall provide the state archives with a copy of the recording.
+Written minutes shall include at a minimum: - (1) The date, time, and place of the meeting; - (2) The members of the board recorded as either present or absent; - (3) The substance of all matters proposed, discussed, or decided; and a record, by individual member, of any votes taken; - (4) If an electronic audio or video recording of the meeting is available online, a link to the electronic audio or video recording of the meeting, to be placed at the beginning of the minutes; and - (5) Any other information that any member of the board requests be included or reflected in the minutes. - (b) The minutes shall be made available to the public by posting on the board's website or, if the board does not have a website, on an appropriate state or county website within forty days after the meeting except where such disclosure would be inconsistent with section 92-5; provided that minutes of executive meetings may be withheld so long as their publication would defeat the lawful purpose of the executive meeting, but no longer.
 A written summary shall accompany any minutes that are posted in a digital or analog recording format and shall include: - (1) The date, time, and place of the meeting; - (2) The members of the board recorded as either present or absent, and the times when individual members entered or left the meeting; - (3) A record, by individual member, of motions and votes made by the board; and - (4) A time stamp or other reference indicating when in the recording the board began discussion of each agenda item and when motions and votes were made by the board. - (c) All or any part of a meeting, of a board may be recorded by any person in attendance by any means of reproduction, except when a meeting is closed pursuant to section 92-4; provided the recording does not actively interfere with the conduct of the meeting.
-[L 1975, c 166, pt of §1; am L 2017, c 64, §4]
+[L 1975, c 166, pt of §1; am L 2017, c 64, §4; am L 2023, c 125, § 2]